 Medicaid began as a poverty program for the poorest of the "worthy poor."
 In the next five decades, it extended its reach to cover a broad population for some of its services, including, for example, about half of all childbirths in the United States, and almost half of all long-term care services.
 The Affordable Care Act (ACA) pushed Medicaid's breadth further, although that extension was at least delayed in many states by the Supreme Court.

-Jacobi, John V.
+John V. Jacobi,

-"Multiple Medicaid Missions: Targeting, Universalism, or Both?,"
+Multiple Medicaid Missions: Targeting, Universalism, or Both?,

-Available at: http://digitalcommons.law.yale.edu/yjhple/vol15/iss1/7
+Available at: https://digitalcommons.law.yale.edu/yjhple/vol15/iss1/7